-make it simple but efficient
+make it simple and efficient

 Plant parasitic nematodes live in soil or plant parts that they infect.
 The process of taking a soil sample for nematode assay involves collecting random sub-samples in a zigzag pattern, from the area in question similar to the procedure that would be used for a soil sample for nutrient analysis.